RaceCast/Acquisition/README.md

 - TODO

-Add user to "dialout" group to access serial ports :
+Add user to "dialout" group to allow communication with modem's serial ports :
 ```bash
 sudo gpasswd -a username dialout
 ```